Keanan Duffty: Music

 Duffty has been lead singer in the band Slinky Vagabond, alongside Glen Matlock (Sex Pistols), Clem Burke (Blondie), and Earl Slick (David Bowie/John Lennon).
 Slinky Vagabond made their debut in May 2007 at Irving Plaza as part of Joey Ramone's annual birthday bash.
 Slinky Vagabond also performed for Gen Art during New York fashion week and at the Rock and Roll Fantasy Camp.
-In 2008, XS games launched Pop Star Guitar for the Wii and PlayStation 2 computer entertainment system.
+In 2008, XS Games launched PopStar Guitar for the Wii and PlayStation 2 computer entertainment system.
 Songs include "Glitterbug" from Slinky Vagabond, along with tracks by Fall Out Boy, Paramore and All-American Rejects.

 Duffty also performed at the Marc Bolan 30th Anniversary show at the Delacorte Theatre in September 2007 alongside Patti Smith, Scissor Sisters, Moby, Lloyd Cole and the New York Dolls.
 On April 18, 2008, Duffty was part of an extraordinary concert line-up featuring performances by Clem Burke, Slash, Tom Morrello, Alan Vega, Ronnie Spector, Ian Hunter, Cheetah Chrome, Joan Jett, and Handsome Dick Manitoba.
 The world of music and fashion fused as John Varvatos celebrated the opening of his second boutique in New York City at 315 Bowery, a space that formerly housed the seminal underground music club CBGB's.

 In May 2008, Duffty was a featured performer at the Loser's Lounge tribute to the Kinks at Joe's Public Theater in New York City with Earl Slick.
 Duffty regularly sang at downtown New York events such as 'Bowie Ball', held bi-annually at Don Hill's club in the Village.

 In December 2012, Duffty released a new album titled Killers in Glitter, a compilation of Duffty's music, from "Water Sport" (1985) to his work with Slinky Vagabond in 2007.
 Songs were written or co-written by Duffty with the exception of two covers: the David Bowie classic "Boys Keep Swinging" and the Bauhaus goth anthem "Bela Lugosi's Dead".
 Duffty can be heard covering Katy Perry, Lana Del Rey, Joy Division and Primal Scream on his most recent album Total Dragon Pop (2014) with Earl Slick producing and playing guitar.